K1TTYBLACK/WalkaboutMiniGolf-Unlocker/README.md

    ```

 ## 🎮 Usage
-1. Quit game if open and **disable internet on your device.**
+1. Quit game if open
+2. **IMPORTANT: Disable internet on your device.**
-2. **Copy and Backup your game data folder!**
+3. **Copy and Backup your game data folder!**
    - **Android/Quest:** `Android/data/com.MightyCoconut.WalkaboutMiniGolf`
    - **Steam/Quest Link:** `%USERPROFILE%\AppData\LocalLow\Mighty Coconut\Walkabout Mini Golf`
    - **iOS:** `no idea, find yourself`
 4. In copied folder copy `files/Profiles/Oculus/XXXXXXXXXXXXX/Player_XXXXXXX.data` to a destination you prefer.
 Path may be different depending on what device game is installed.
 This example is for Meta Quest Standalone
 5. Launch **WMG: BP** application
-4. Import 'Player_XXXXXXX.data' into the program.
+6. Import 'Player_XXXXXXX.data' into the program.
 You will see your profile's username.
-5. Click on "Unlock Putters" and/or "Unlock Balls".
+7. Click on "Unlock Putters" and/or "Unlock Balls".
 The program will **backup original file** and create a **modified one** under the **same name**.
-6. Replace modified file to destination **where you got original file from**.
+8. Replace modified file to destination **where you got original file from**.
 Do not create any copies inside this destination - just replace original one.
-7. Run the game and verify that everything is unlocked.
+9. Run the game and verify that everything is unlocked.
-8. **Enable internet while in-game and try joining a multiplayer match.**
+10. **Enable internet while in-game and try joining a multiplayer match.**
-9. **Restart the game to ensure that progress is saved on MightyCoconut servers**
+11. **Restart the game to ensure that progress is saved on MightyCoconut servers**

 ## 📚 License
 This project is licensed under a **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)** license.